NW1 – 132.00 acres (approx. 2,727 ft. of river frontage)

 Conveniently located just 16 miles from Downtown Vancouver.

-Access to the properties is by air or by launching a boat from the south end of Pitt Lake:
+Access to the properties is by air or by launching a boat from the marina at the south end of Pitt Lake: Water taxi service is also available.

 Air – Helicopter or floatplane access is available from the Pitt Meadows Airport located on Harris Road 3 km (1.9 miles) south from downtown Pitt Meadows.
 Facilities include three paved runways, floatplane dock on north side of the Fraser River, and control tower.

-Boat – The paved 208th Street in Pitt Meadows will take you to the Grant Narrows Regional Park at the southern end of Pitt Lake.
-There are boat launching and dock facilities at this park.
 There is also a barge that runs from the south end to the north end of Pitt Lake that will take equipment including cars and trucks from one end to the other.
 At the north end of the lake there is a large wharf and loading facilities for cars or trucks.
 From this loading facility there is a very wide good all year gravel road running straight north up the Pitt River Valley.
 This road runs through the properties from south to north giving access to all properties.
 There is a logging road that runs from Squamish east to the adjacent valley of the Pitt River Valley.
 These roads could one day interconnect.
-At one time there was a rumor that a new highway would be built along side Pitt Lake up through the Pitt River Valley joining Vancouver to Whistler giving people an alternate and faster route to Whistler.
+At one time there was a rumor that a highway would be built along side Pitt Lake up through the Pitt River Valley joining Vancouver to Squamish & Whistler giving people an alternate and faster route than the Sea to Sky Highway.

 This unspoiled area offers unlimited recreational activities such as fishing for steelhead trout and pink, coho, spring and sockeye salmon in Pitt Lake.
 The Upper Pitt River is known as one of the top fishing rivers in Canada for coho, sockeye, pink, chum, steelhead, bull trout & rainbow trout.
 Deer and Elk can be found in the area.
 Within such close proximity to the Lower Mainland, this area offers numerous trails for hiking, mountain biking and great spots for camping.
 Pitt Lake, the largest fresh water tidal lake in the world, offers canoeing, kayaking, sailing and boating.
-A feature of the area is a hotspring at the edge of the Pitt River, which is easily accessible by a logging road.
+A feature of the area is a hotspring at the edge of the Pitt River, just north of the properties and is easily accessible by a gravel road.

 Pinecone Burke Provincial Park, 38,000 ha., begins in the north with Pinecone Lake and dozens more alpine lakes feeding into the Pitt River and Pitt Lake, which is the largest freshwater tidal lake in North America.